talk-to-the-duck/talk-to-the-duck.github.io/content/posts/what-is-an-api/index.md

 # How to represent an API?
 Nothing prevents you from creating your own API format, but you don’t want to do that because you want an API to make it possible and easy for two systems to communicate with each other.
 Communicating is hard: systems are heterogeneous, parameters and payloads have to be passed back and forth, security is a big concern.
-There are a massive number of possible representations of an API.
-Expressing all of this neatly requires a well-defined formalism, and it’s definitely a challenge.
+There is a massive number of possible representations of an API.
+Expressing neatly all the aspects of an API requires a well-defined formalism, and it’s definitely a challenge.
 Thus, before embarking on the creation of a language to represent an API, you want to check if a standard exists.

 As a matter of fact, for HTTP APIs such a standard exists, its name is Open API Specification.